wamonroe/tag_options/README.md

 - `bin/console` for an interactive prompt that will allow you to experiment
 - `bin/rubocop` to run RuboCop to check the code style and formatting

-To install this gem onto your local machine, run `bundle exec rake install`.
+To build this gem on your local machine, run `bundle exec rake build`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to